 Looking to save money with cashback on travel purchases including hotels, flights, car rentals, and other expenses?
 Then sign up for Rakuten to receive cashback for all of your travel related purchases.
 If you sign up using this link, you will get $30 cashback after your first qualifying purchase.

 Though hidden down a narrow alley at the Grand Bazaar Shops in front of Horseshoe, formerly Bally’s, on the Las Vegas Strip, I wasn’t surprised to find a line at Dirt Dog.
-Since this was my first time trying it, I didn’t mind waiting in line.
+Since this was my first time trying it, I was okay with waiting in line.
 The experience of waiting in line for street food brought back memories of my travels to Asia.
-Luckily, the line moved fast thanks to the well trained staff.
+Luckily, the line moved fast, thanks to the well-trained staff.

-Being a street food stall, there was no dedicated seating area other than a few scattered tables found around the Grand Bazaar Shops.
+As a street food stall, there was no dedicated seating area other than a few scattered tables around the Grand Bazaar Shops.
 If you can’t find a place to eat, walk across the street to the Bellagio.
 From here, you can enjoy your food and the fountain show.

 Dirt Dog Menu

 The menu at Dirt Dog was small and straight to the point.
 The simple menu, posted above the cashier, kept the line moving.
-You had seven different bacon-wrapped dogs and six types of fries along with corn and desserts.
-All bacon-wrapped dogs were made with a premium lobster roll bun.
+You had seven different bacon-wrapped dogs, six types of fries, corn, and desserts.
+All bacon-wrapped dogs came with a premium lobster roll bun.

-Deciding which dog to order was the hardest part.
-They all looked great.
-Can’t decide what to order?
-I was told the Elote Dog and the Pastrami Dog were two of the most popular items on the menu.
+The hardest part was deciding which dog to order, as they all looked great.
+Need help deciding what to order?
+The cashier told me the Elote Dog and the Pastrami Dog were two of the most popular items on the menu.

 Elote Dog

 While there were many great options on the Dirt Dog menu, I chose the Elote Dog ($9.25).
-This unique bacon-wrapped dog was made with corn, lime, mayonnaise, cotija cheese, chili powder, cilantro, and bacon bits.
+This unique bacon-wrapped dog came with corn, lime, mayonnaise, cotija cheese, chili powder, cilantro, and bacon bits.

 While hard to see, at the core of this dog was a 100% Premium All Beef Nathan’s 5/1 dog wrapped in center cut bacon.
 The beef frank was crispy on the outside and tender on the inside with a rich and smoky flavor.
-The bacon, while so thin I almost didn’t notice it, added more richness and saltiness along with a chewy texture.
+The bacon, while so thin I almost didn’t notice it, added more richness, saltiness, and a chewy texture.

 Conclusion